 Why We Need to Embrace the Informal Sector in South America

 Santiago de Chile

 Through our work in Latin America during the last five years, the Responsible Leaders Network in the region has grown to 100 members, and we have established partnerships with 40 organizations in 13 countries.
 We want to further strengthen and expand this network through our Responsible Leaders Forum in Chile.
 Therefore, we have invited leaders from around the world to experience tools for leadership in Latin America and explore the potential of the Sustainable Development Goals for responsible leadership.
 The Forum will put each participant’s personality, skills, and creativity center stage and by doing so create an environment for mutual learning and networking.
 Furthermore, we are partnering with the International Festival of Social Innovation (fiiS) that will take place prior to the Forum and provide an opportunity to get to know innovators from all over Latin America.

 The BMW Foundation Responsible Leaders Forum North America aims to inject new ideas into the public debate about elites, solidarity, and social inclusion.
 To this end, we bring together leaders from all walks of life on the American east coast.

 The Foundation’s work is guided by the Sustainable Development Goals of the United Nations 2030 Agenda.
-The Forum focuses specifically on one of these goals: Reduced Inequalities (SDG 10).
+The Forum focuses specifically on the tenth Sustainable Development Goal: Reduced Inequalities.
 Along with the participants, we will discuss how to make societies more inclusive and just as a precondition to stable democracies.